 McCarty, Teresa L., Joaquín Noguera, Tiffany S. Lee & Sheilah E. Nicholas

 2021.
 “A Viable Path for Education”—Indigenous-Language Immersion and Sustainable Self-Determination.
 Journal of Language, Identity & Education 20:5 ► pp. 340 ff.

 2022.
 Addressing historical trauma and healing in Indigenous language cultivation and revitalization.
 Annual Review of Applied Linguistics 42 ► pp. 71 ff.

 2023.
 “What is language for us?”: Community-based Anishinaabemowin language planning using TEK-nology.
 Language Policy 22:2 ► pp. 223 ff.

 Phyak, Prem & Bal Krishna Sharma

-This list is based on CrossRef data as of 22 may 2021.
+This list is based on CrossRef data as of 26 september 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.